 Here you can find a European-inspired estate in America.
 A tour includes the main house, which is filled with art and furnishings and ten acres of gardens on Biscayne Bay.
 It costs $12 for adults; $9 for Miami-Dade residents with ID, patrons using wheelchairs, seniors 62 years of age or older with ID and students with ID; and $5 children aged 6-12.
 Admission is free for children 5 years of age or younger.

 The Central Florida Zoo and Botanical Gardens

 The zoo is open daily from 9:30 pm to 5:30 pm.
 It is the largest and oldest zoological garden in Florida.
-This zoo houses over 1,200 wild animals, and is a free range zoo.
-Its climate makes the zoo like no other, allowing a wide variety of animals from Asia, Australia and Africa to live comfortably in appropriate weather conditions.
+This zoo houses over 1,200 wild animals and is a free-range zoo.
+Its climate makes the zoo like no other, allowing a wide variety of animals from Asia, Australia and Africa to live comfortably in the appropriate weather conditions.

 Oleta River State Recreation Park

 If you are a nature lover and want to have some fun in Miami, then this place is for you.

 The park is open daily from 8 am to sunset.
 It is the largest urban park in Florida and has trails for biking, a beach for swimming, picnic areas and a playground for kids.
 Get a canoe or kayak to row to a mangrove island within the park.
 Several animals, such as eagles and fiddler crabs, also make their home here.
 Fourteen cabins with air conditioning are also on the premises, but bathrooms, showers, and grills are located outside the cabins and guests should bring their own linens.
 Entry is at $5 for a vehicle carrying up to eight passengers, and $1 for bicyclists, pedestrians and extra passengers ($50.85 a night in a cabin).

 Jungle Island Miami